Tarek El Moussa Confirms He Dated His Kids’ Former Nanny, Alyssa Logan

 “When Tarek began having feelings for Alyssa, he was warned NOT to date her while she was still an employee.
 So he essentially canned her, which cleared the way for a romantic relationship,” TMZ explained to readers at the end of last year.

-During their relationship, Tarek El Moussa and Alyssa Logan were spotted at a Florida Georgia Line concert in October 2016, but later that month, they called it quits, and according to the television star, things between them were never serious.
+During their relationship, Tarek El Moussa and Alyssa Logan were spotted at a Florida Georgia Line concert in October 2016, but later that month, they called it quits and according to the television star, things between them were never serious.

 “I never held hands with her around the kids,” he told Us Weekly.